What is Verification?

 To help diminish the possibility of verification processing delays, please do the following:

-- Print your name and Student ID # (or last four digits of your Social Security Number) on each page of the documents that you submit.
+- Print your name and Student ID # (or last four digits of your Social Security Number) on documents that you submit.

 - Respond to each section of the EWC Verification Worksheet.
 If a section or part of a section does not apply to you/your parent(s)/your spouse, write “N/A” or “-0-,” as appropriate.
 Do not leave sections blank.